How Asset Financing Affects Cash Flow Management

 Arizona: Loans made pursuant to Arizona Department of Financial Institutions Sales Finance Company License SF-1005405.

-*Our loans can be up to $50,000 depending on certain factors.
-Depending on the time when the application is submitted, the funds could be given the same day or next day.
+Our loans can be up to $50,000 depending on certain factors.

-THIS LOAN (Auto-Tile or Personal Loan) IS NOT INTENDED TO MEET LONG-TERM FINANCIAL NEEDS.
+THIS LOAN (Auto-Title or Personal Loan) IS NOT INTENDED TO MEET LONG-TERM FINANCIAL NEEDS.
 Loan proceeds are intended primarily for personal, family, and household purposes.
-This service does not constitute an offer or solicitation for consumers in all states.
-This service may not be available in your particular state.
-The state of this site services may change from time to time without notice.
+Lenders recommend and encourage consumers to pay early, often, and more in order to avoid additional finance charges.

 CFS Investments is licensed or registered as a finance lender as required by applicable state law and does not offer or service student loans.
-CFS Investments is not providing financial advice and does not warrant the accuracy of information as it subject to change without notice about its current product guidelines.
+CFS Investments does not provide financial advice and does not guarantee the accuracy of information as it is subject to change without notice about its current product guidelines.

-*CFS Investments may act as the broker for the loan, and may not be the direct lender or servicer of your loan.
+CFS Investments may act as the broker for the loan and may not be the direct lender or servicer of your loan.
 All loan applications are subject to meeting underwriting and credit criteria, which includes providing acceptable property as collateral.
-The actual loan amount, term, and Annual Percentage Rate of the loan that an applicant qualifies may vary by applicant.
-Minimum loan amounts may vary by state.
-Consumers need to demonstrate the ability to repay the loan.
-Credit Approval is subject to the credit criteria standards.
-A bank account is required as a condition and in order to obtain a Persona Loan.
-Loan proceeds may need to be disbursed via Automatic Clearing House (“ACH”) to the borrower’s bank account.
-The actual availability of funds can vary based on bank processing times, daily ACH deadlines, and weekends and holidays.
-Inquiring for a personal loan and its minimum requirements does not impact your credit score, however, completing a full application may affect your credit score.
+A bank account is required as a condition in order to obtain a loan.
+Inquiring about a loan and its minimum requirements does not impact your credit score; however, completing a full application may affect your credit score.

-CFS Investments, Inc. dba Champion Financial Services, Top Cash Loan, and PrestaQuickly.
-The terms and conditions set forth within the “General Terms and Conditions, up to and including but limited to the “Wireless Policy” applies to all CFS Investments, Inc. owned or operated websites in the aforementioned “DBA’s”.
+CFS Investments DBA Champion Financial Services, Turbo Loan, and Auto Equity Now.
+The terms and conditions set forth within the “General Terms and Conditions,” up to and including but not limited to the “Wireless Policy,” apply to all CFS Investments owned or operated websites in the aforementioned DBAs.